20 week scan: Your gender scan guide

-Whilst the primary focus of the 20 week scan is to detect any abnormalities, it may also be possible for the sonographer to identify your baby’s gender.
+Whilst the primary focus of the 20 week scan is to detect any condition, it may also be possible for the sonographer to identify your baby’s gender.
 If you’re keen to know the sex of your baby, try to remain patient and wait for the sonographer to carry out an accurate assessment of your baby’s development, which is their main priority.
 If you’d prefer your baby’s gender to remain a secret, let your sonographer know before they begin.

 Getting a closer look